rahealy/rpi3fxproc/rpi3serbtldr/README.md

 **Replace kernel with receiver (rx):**

- * Copy rpi3serbtldr_rx program from build directory to "/boot/kernel8.img"
+ * Copy kernel8.img from build directory to "/boot/kernel8.img" on the SD card.

 **Boot Raspbian Linux Instead**